 - Are schedules released as communicated?

+As with scheduling efficiency, get started by measuring the current state and establishing that as your baseline.
 Your objective is to continue to improve this number over time.

 Did you find the article interesting and would like to share it with your colleagues?
 Download the article as a PDF.

-Originally published on Nov 15, 2017, updated on Mar 11, 2021.
+Originally published on Nov 15, 2017, updated on May 24, 2021.